-There are no adverse project impacts that would disproportionately affect Census Tract 1538.08 or the mobile home community, in comparison to effects on the surrounding area.
+There are no project impacts that would disproportionately and adversely affect Census Tract 1538.08 or the mobile home community, in comparison to effects on the surrounding area.
 After mitigation, all environmental impacts of the Proposed Project would be reduced to a less-than-significant level.
 Furthermore, the Proposed Project would not displace any residential populations in the vicinity of the Project Site.
-Effects to minority and low-income populations would include positive impacts from the Proposed Project's beneficial impacts to the local economy (including the creation of permanent jobs) and the Tribe, which is considered a minority population.
-Impacts include an increased revenue base for strengthening the Tribe's government and tribal services, as discussed further below.
-Therefore, the Proposed Project would not result in disproportionately high and adverse environmental effects to minority or low-income communities, including the Tribe.
+Effects to non-Tribal minority and low-income populations would include positive impacts from the Proposed Project's beneficial impacts to the local economy (including the creation of permanent jobs).
+Therefore, the Proposed Project would not result in disproportionately high and adverse human health or environmental effects to non-Tribal minority or low-income communities.